curityio/kafka-zero-trust/README.md

 }
 ```

-The Payments API then verifies that the event message matches the access token.\
+The Payments API also verifies that the event message matches the access token.\
 This ensures that any tampered or malicious event messages are rejected:

 - The `order_transaction_id` must match that in the event payload